aweXpect/aweXpect/Docs/pages/docs/expectations/numbers.md

 # Numbers

-Numbers support the following expectations.
+Describes the possible expectations for numbers.

 ## Equality